LudwigThePig/airbnb-reviews/Guides/awsGuide.md

-For a better viewing experience, [view this tutorial on github](https://github.com/LudwigThePig/airbnb-reviews/blob/master/Guides/awsGuide.md)
----
 # Morgan's Super Awesome EC2 Tutorial!

 In this card, you will learn how to deploy your database, service, and proxy to a raw EC2 instance.
 [Well isn't that neat!](https://www.youtube.com/watch?v=Hm3JodBR-vs)